In the engineering Plant, the Cast Iron is obtained by re-melting Pig Iron with Coke and Limestone in Cupola Furnace.

 The Compressive Strength of this material is much greater than the Tensile Strength.

-These Properties made, a valuable Material for Engineering Purpose.
+These Properties made, a valuable Material for Engineering purposes.

-Following are the various types of cast iron, used in Engineering Field
+Following are the various types of cast iron, used in the Engineering Field

 Effect of Impurities

-As you know from above, that it contains small percentages of Silicon, Manganese, Phosphorus, and Sulfur.
+As you know from above, it contains small percentages of Silicon, Manganese, Phosphorus, and Sulfur.

 These may be treated as Impurities in the C. I.

-So, the effect of these Impurities on the as Iron is as follows.
+So, the effect of these Impurities on the Iron is as follows.

 It makes C.I.
 Hard and Brittle.
 Hence it should be kept well below 0.1% for Foundry Purpose.